 Your 401(k) plan, whether Roth or traditional, could be subject to federal estate tax if your estate’s value—including nonretirement accounts, business interests, personal property, and more—exceeds the federal lifetime gift and estate tax exclusion amount.
-For 2016, it is $5.45 million (effectively $10.9 million for married couples).
-The annual federal gift tax exclusion amount is $14,000 for 2016.
+For 2018, it is estimated to be $5.6 million (effectively $11.2 million for married couples).
+The annual federal gift tax exclusion amount is estimated to be $15,000 for 2018.
 Many states also have estate or inheritance taxes, and the exemption amounts vary.

-But the tax that’s far more likely to affect people who inherit a traditional 401(k) plan is federal and state income tax.
-(Roth 401[k]s are not subject to income taxes because all contributions are made with money that has already been subject to income tax.)
+But the taxes that are far more likely to affect people who inherit a traditional 401(k) plan are federal and state income tax.
+(Roth 401(k)s are not subject to income taxes because all contributions are made with money that has already been subject to income tax.)
 That’s because in most cases income taxes have been deferred on retirement plan contributions and earnings.
 That’s one of the main benefits of participating in a traditional 401(k) plan in the first place.